 - Will the FAAMG stocks take over the cloud gaming market?

 - Can Nvidia be a market leader in mobile gaming?

-- Do you already have enough exposure to NVDA via the Invesco QQQ ETF?
+- Do you already have enough exposure to NVDA via QQQ or VOO?

 - Are there better pure-play AI investments elsewhere?

 - How can the market accurately price in AI applications that are yet to exist?
 And will Nvidia’s products and services be necessary for those applications?

 We believe thought experiments of this kind are useful for determining portfolio allocations.

 The Motley Fool Stock Advisor is a newsletter that has revolutionized retail investing — it shares market insights with the average Joe that are typically privatized to Wall Street.

 The Motley Fool covers the latest on all-things Nvidia and will help you navigate the volatile markets of chips and AI.

 Join the Motley Fool today and see which stocks they’re recommending for 2021.